FLI Residencies

 Project start date: July, 2008

-The Folly Lanternhouse International Residencies offer support to artists working with new technologies to develop their ideas and extend their practice, with a particular emphasis on participatory activity.
+The Folly Lanternhouse International Residencies offered support to artists working with new technologies to develop their ideas and extend their practice, with a particular emphasis on participatory activity.

-The scheme is a result of a keen and dynamic partnership between two organisations, folly and Lanternhouse.
+The scheme was a result of a keen and dynamic partnership between two organisations, folly and Lanternhouse.

-The FLI website is host to information about all the artists taking part in the scheme, and is regularly updated by the artists and host organisations with ideas, work-in-progress, inspirational projects and more.
+The FLI website hosted information about all the artists taking part in the scheme, and was regularly updated by the artists and host organisations with ideas, work-in-progress, inspirational projects and more.
 The site is a place to spark new ideas and act as a window to artists’ creative processes.
-We invite you to meet the FLI artists online, see what they're up to, and share your comments and views.

 A programme of informal events connecting the Northwest's artists and creative practitioners to the FLI artists, their ideas and practice, was developed in 2009 as part of a new Upgrade programme in the region.
 Based on the premise of a Digital Lunch – a pilot event which was hosted during Andy Best's time in residence – these events ran throughout the residency programme.
 FLI artists each hosted a Digital Lunch, gathering artists together to explore art, technology and culture over dinner.
 Digital Lunches are a ma-net Action Research Project supported by Arts Council England.